MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcontextcallbacks-createthread.md

 ## -description

 Any of these values can be zero if they cannot be provided by the engine.
 Currently the kernel does not return thread or process change events.

+Refer to [IDebugEventCallbacks::CreateThread](nf-dbgeng-idebugeventcallbacks-createthread.md) for parameter description and additional information.

 ## -parameters